-- 141. (1) Each commission shall, not later than the first day of March each year, prepare and submit to the President a report on the performance of its functions during the period ended on the previous 31st day of December. - (2) The report shall be accompanied by a memorandum setting out, so far as is known to the commission- - (a) the cases, if any, in which its advice was not accepted and the reasons why it was not accepted; - (b) the cases where the commission ought to have been consulted and was not consulted, and the reasons why it was not consulted. - (3) The President shall cause the report and memorandum to be laid before Parliament at its first meeting held after 31st March in the year in which the report was submitted.
+- 1. Each commission shall, not later than the first day of March each year, prepare and submit to the President a report of the performance of its functions during the period ended on the previous 31st day of December. - 2.
+The report shall be accompanied by a memorandum setting out, so far as is known to the commission - a. the cases, if any, in which its advise was not accepted and the reasons why it was not accepted; - b. the cases where the commission ought to have been consulted and was not consulted, and the reasons why it was not consulted. - 3.
+The President shall cause the report and memorandum to be laid before Parliament at its first meeting held after 31st March in the year in which the report was submitted.

-89 PART IXA

-EMERGENCY PROVISIONS
+PART IXA: EMERGENCY PROVISIONS